 The 50x2030 Initiative survey system is a modular, integrated program, whereby key agricultural data, namely production, is collected on an annual basis, while more in-depth agricultural data is collected every three years with the aim of not only monitoring but understanding agricultural systems.
 Under the integrated survey program, household data is collected alongside agricultural data, allowing for analysis of the linkages between agricultural activities and multiple aspects of household (and individual-level) welfare.
-The 50x2030 survey tools take into consideration the lessons learned through the methodological research program.
+The 50x2030 survey tools take into consideration the lessons learned through the methodological research programs of the Global Strategy to Improve Agricultural and Rural Statistics (GSARS) and the LSMS-ISA program.
 The tools put forth by the Initiative will continue to evolve as necessary to account for methodological findings of the 50x2030 Methods and Tool Development component.
 The main features of the survey system are explained in more detail in the forthcoming 50x2030 Technical Paper Series #1, which focuses on the overarching goals and objectives of the 50x2030 Initiative as well as its overall approach.